Customer Support as a Service: Top 5 CSaaS Providers for 2026

 2. Gorgias

-Gorgias is not a typical outsourcing solution.
-It provides support as a service by using conversational AI to automate your support tickets up to 50%.
-This CSaaS platform is tailored specifically for e-commerce brands.
+Gorgias provides support as a service by using conversational AI to automate your support tickets up to 50%.
+This CSaaS platform is tailored specifically for e-commerce brands, running on Shopify.

 Gorgias empowers in-house or hybrid teams with tools that automate up to 50% of common support tasks.
 It integrates seamlessly with Shopify, BigCommerce, and Magento.
 It also pulls customer data directly into the helpdesk for fast, personalized responses across email, chat, SMS, Facebook, and Instagram.

-Pricing: It costs $169/mo, which includes 300 helpdesk tickets (150 manual and 150 automated with AI).
+Pricing: $1,200/month for 1,000 automated AI-based conversations and the helpdesk covering upto 2,000 tickets /month.
 It also has less expensive plans if you require less automation.

 3. Helplama